Treatment Options Overview: 5-ASA

 Extended-release tablets (500 mg and 1 g).

-Mild to moderate active Crohn’s disease 4 g daily dose and 3 g daily dose when in remission.
+Mild to moderate Crohn’s disease 4 g daily dose and 3 g daily dose when in remission.

 Recommend taking medication reliably and consistently.